-Related to the Cobra pose, the Sphinx pose is a less demanding, more restorative way to stretch and lengthen the spine.
-Also known as Salamba Bhujangasana (SA-lumb-aa-BHu-jung-AAhs-uh-nuh), Sphinx pose is one of the gentlest backbends you can practice, making it a great entry point for beginners, and an effective warm up at the beginning of practice.
+Related to the cobra pose, the sphinx pose is a less demanding, more restorative way to stretch and lengthen the spine.
+Also known as salamba bhujangasana (SA-lumb-aa BHU-jung-AAHS-uh-nuh), sphinx pose is one of the gentlest backbends in a yoga practice, making it a great entry point for beginners, and an effective warm up at the beginning of practice.
 Sphinx pose is also a great way to reduce stress and stimulate the abdominal organs.

 Philosophy + Origin

-Cobras and snakes evoke feelings of fear, discomfort, and disgust.
-But in Vedic traditions the cobra symbolizes overcoming and mastering fear.
+Cobras and snakes can evoke feelings of fear, discomfort, and disgust.
+But in Vedic traditions, the cobra symbolizes overcoming and mastering fear.
 Nataraja, an incarnation of Shiva, is often portrayed with a cobra draped around his neck.
 The cobra’s venom is said to represent avidya, or ignorance — the veil that prevents us from recognizing universal truths.
 By mastering fear and learning to see beyond the surface we can come to know freedom, or liberation.

 - Use a blanket under your forearms or pelvis for added comfort.